The future of work is best-of-breed

 The best-of-breed approach to technology means choosing the best tools for the task at hand rather than adopting a suite of software from one vendor.
-At our virtual Slack Frontiers 2020 event, leaders from Box, Okta, Slack and Zoom discussed the myriad reasons why organisations are moving away from one-size-fits-all solutions in favour of beloved best-of-breed products to do their best work.
+At our virtual Slack Frontiers 2020 event, leaders from Box, Okta, Slack and Zoom discussed the myriad reasons why organizations are moving away from one-size-fits-all solutions in favor of beloved best-of-breed products to do their best work.

 The conversation underscored four key themes: